 Vitamin E Oil

 Vitamin E oil is another handy home remedy for canine warts.
-Use a needle to puncture a vitamin E capsule, and squeeze the oil directly onto the warts 2 to 3 times a day, for 2 to 3 weeks.
+Apply the oil directly onto the warts 2 to 3 times a day, for 2 to 3 weeks.